hyunjunian/Poor-Charlie-s-Almanack/en.md

 Now, there are dangers in it because it works so well.
 If you use it, you will frequently find when you’re with some expert from another discipline—maybe even an expert who is your employer, with a vast ability to harm you—that you know more than he does about fitting his specialty to the problem at hand.
 You’ll sometimes see the correct answer when he’s missed it.
 That is a very dangerous position to be in.
 You can cause enormous offense by being right in a way that causes somebody else to lose face in his own discipline or hierarchy.
 I never found the perfect way to avoid harm from this serious problem.
 Even though I was a good poker player when I was young, I wasn’t good enough at pretending when I thought I knew more than my supervisors did.
 And I didn’t try as hard at pretending as would have been prudent.
 So I gave a lot of offense.
 Now, I’m generally tolerated as a harmless eccentric who will soon be gone.
 But coming up, I had a difficult period to go through.

-> You can cause enormous offense by being right in a way that causes somebody else to lose face in his own discipline or hierarchy.
->

 My advice to you is to be better than I was at keeping insights hidden.
 One of my colleagues, who graduated as number one in his class in law school and clerked at the US Supreme Court, tended as a young lawyer to show that he knew a lot.
 One day, the senior partner he was working under called him in and said, “Listen, Chuck, I want to explain something to you.
 Your duty is to behave in such a way that the client thinks he’s the smartest person in the room.
 If you have any energy or insight available after that, use it to make your senior partner look like the second-smartest person in the room.
 And only after you’ve satisfied those two obligations do you want your light to shine at all.”

 Well, that was a good system for rising in many a large law firm.
 But it wasn’t what I did.
 I usually moved with the drift of my nature, and if some other people didn’t like it, well, I didn’t need to be adored by everybody.

-> I usually moved with the drift of my nature, and if some other people didn’t like it, well, I didn’t need to be adored by everybody.
->

 Let me further develop the idea that a multidisciplinary attitude is required if maturity is to be effective.
 Here I’m following a key idea of the greatest lawyer of antiquity, Marcus Tullius Cicero.
 Cicero is famous for saying that a man who doesn’t know what happened before he’s born goes through life like a child.
 That is a very correct idea.
 Cicero is right to ridicule somebody so foolish as not to know history.
 But if you generalize Cicero, as I think one should, there are a lot of other things that one should know in addition to history.
 And those other things are the big ideas in all the disciplines.

-> “History is the witness that testifies to the passing of time; it illumines reality, vitalizes memory, provides guidance in daily life, and brings us tidings of antiquity.
-To be ignorant of what happened before you were born is to be ever a child.
-For what is man’s lifetime unless the memory of past events is woven with those of earlier times?”
->

 And it doesn’t help you much just to know something well enough so that on one occasion you can prattle your way to an A in an exam.
 You have to learn many things in such a way that they’re in a mental latticework in your head and you automatically use them the rest of your life.
 If many of you try that, I solemnly promise that one day most will correctly come to think, “Somehow I’ve become one of the most effective people in my whole age cohort.”
 In contrast, if no effort is made toward such multidisciplinarity, many of the brightest of you who choose this course will live in the middle ranks, or in the shallows.

 Another idea that I discovered was encapsulated by that story Dean McCaffery recounted earlier about the rustic who wanted to know where he was going to die so he wouldn’t go there.
 The rustic who had that ridiculous-sounding idea had a profound truth in his possession.
 The way complex adaptive systems work, and the way mental constructs work, problems frequently become easier to solve through inversion.
 If you turn problems around into reverse, you often think better.
 For instance, if you want to help India, the question you should consider asking is not “How can I help India?”
 Instead, you should ask, “How can I hurt India?”
 You find what will do the worst damage, and then try to avoid it.

-> If you turn problems around into reverse, you often think better.
->

 Perhaps the two approaches seem logically the same thing.
 But those who have mastered algebra know that inversion will often and easily solve problems that otherwise resist solution.
 And in life, just as in algebra, inversion will help you solve problems that you can’t otherwise handle.